Or How to be Seen and Heard Without Having to Scream and Shout About It

-In fa,ct, Daniel had got to the stage where he couldn’t move forward.
-He was ship in full sail that unbeknownst to him had run aground, and he was wondering why he wasn’t making progress.
+In fact, Daniel had got to the stage where he couldn’t move forward.
+He was a ship in full sail that, unbeknownst to him, had run aground.
+And he was wondering why he wasn’t making progress.

 Being in his shell meant he was beginning to go backwards and losing the confidence that he had worked so hard to get.

-I suggested that Daniel joined the Breakthrough Group, and rapidly things began to change.
-When Daniel came into the course he was aware that he was withholding himself, but he didn’t know how to stop doing that.
-He wanted to play more in his life and he knew there was a very playful part of himself but like many people he believed he couldn’t play, couldn’t act.
+I suggested that Daniel join the Breakthrough Group, and things rapidly began to change.
+When Daniel came into the course, he was aware that he was withholding himself, but he didn’t know how to stop doing that.
+He wanted to play more in his life, and he knew there was a very playful part of himself, but like many people, he believed he couldn’t play, and couldn’t act.

 Playing With Gusto

 Daniel discovered that he could do all these things.
-Week by week he learned new tools of expression and week by week he came out of his shell a little more and started to become more and more visible.
+Week by week, he learned new tools of expression and week by week, he came out of his shell a little more and started to become more and more visible.
 His whole horizon began to open up.
-It was inspiring seeing this serious, dignified man playing with such gusto.
+It was inspiring to see this serious, dignified man playing with such gusto.

-And he had an incredible gift for costuming himself, that everyone marveled at how self-confidence and splendid he looked.
-Very often we could hardly believe that was really Daniel.
+And he had an incredible gift for costuming himself, and everyone marvelled at how splendid he looked.
+Very often, we could hardly believe that was really Daniel.

 And he began to feel happier.
-This is one of the bonuses of coming out of your shell, you will be able to access more of the joy that lives inside you.
-This comes as a natural result of expressing more of who you truly are – rather than the persona you’ve created to survive in the world.
+This is one of the bonuses of coming out of your shell.
+You will be able to access more of the joy that lives inside you.
+This comes as a natural result of expressing more of who you truly are.
+As opposed to the persona you’ve created to survive in the world.

 Now there will be no need to scream and shout.